Privacy Principles

 Note

 Some ancillary uses don't require their data to be related to a person, but the useful aggregations across many people are difficult to design into a web API, or they might require new technologies to be invented.
-API designers have a few choices in this situation:
+Some ways API designers can handle this situation include:

 • Sometimes an API can de-identify the data instead, but this is difficult if a web page has any input into the data that's collected.